Chart Color Schemes

 Educational outcomes in Corio - Lovely Banks fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-There are nine schools operating in Corio - Lovely Banks, educating approximately 3,722 students.
-The area has typical Australian school conditions (ICSEA: 996) with balanced educational opportunities.
-The educational mix includes one primary, two secondary, and six K-12 schools.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+There are nine schools in Corio - Lovely Banks, educating approximately 3,722 students.
+The area has typical Australian school conditions with balanced educational opportunities, as indicated by its ICSEA score of 996.
+Educational mix includes one primary, two secondary, and six K-12 schools.
+Note: for schools showing 'n/a' in enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education